linda-seiter/CMSC115_2258/unit1_project/README.md

 You will be tasked with writing Java programs for the following scenarios:

-1. **SelfIntroduction.java**: This task will introduce you to printing multiple lines of output using `System.out.println()`.
+1. **SelfIntroduction**: This task will introduce you to printing multiple lines of output using `System.out.println()`.
 You will create a simple self-introduction program that produces at least four lines of text.

-2. **BillSplitter.java**: This program will challenge you to work with mathematical expressions and operator precedence.
+2. **BillSplitter**: This program will challenge you to work with mathematical expressions and operator precedence.
 You will fix errors in the code to calculate the amount each person owes when splitting a bill with a 20% tip.

-3. **GasPurchase.java**: In this task, you will take user input for gallons of gas purchased and the price per gallon, then calculate the total cost.
+3. **GasPurchase**: In this task, you will take user input for gallons of gas purchased and the price per gallon, then calculate the total cost.
 This exercise will help you practice working with input/output and basic arithmetic operations in Java.

 By completing these tasks, you will develop proficiency in basic Java syntax and functionality, while also gaining experience in using JUnit tests to verify the correctness of your code.